uktrade/icms/README.md

     localstack UI can be found on http://localhost:8081 and used to verify that the S3 bucket is created.

-- `make createsuperuser`
-  - Create user to login with

 - `make add_dummy_data`
-  - Add needed permissions to user, create dummy importer and exporter, etc
+  - Create test user(s), add needed permissions to user(s), create dummy importer and exporter, etc

 ## Running the application